-Visiting Volunteer – Volunteers will be matched with a person in the community, who is living with a life limiting illness and their loved ones.
+Volunteer Visiting – Volunteers will be matched with a person in the community, who is living with a life-limiting illness, and their loved ones.
 The volunteer will offer emotional and respite support – does not involve any medical support.
 Click here for more information about Volunteer Visiting.

 Residential Hospice – Visit with a resident in the hospice